 - Our Range

-Leaves are very slow rotting, taking at least a year to mature into compost.
+Leaves are very slow at rotting, taking at least a year to mature into compost.
 The best method is to make a wire netting enclosure and keep adding as the leaves are collected.
 They should be well wetted.
-If space is limited black plastic refuse bags make good containers these can then be stacked out of sight and forgotten for a year don’t forget to wet the leaves before you tie the bag and punch a few holes around the sides.
+If space is limited, black plastic refuse bags make good containers, these can then be stacked out of sight and forgotten for a year.
+Don’t forget to wet the leaves before you tie the bag and punch a few holes around the sides.

 Now is the time to clear out bird boxes and make any running repairs.
-Purchase fresh Stocks of bird food in case of a sudden cold snap.
+Purchase fresh stocks of bird food in case of a sudden cold snap.
 We have a large selection of bird foods suitable for all different species.
-A parasite is causing a threat to our best loved garden birds that can be transmitted through bird feeders and bird baths, its spread can be controlled by cleaning your bird feeders and bird baths at least one a week with a disinfectant such as CapelWood Bird Safe.
-If squirrels are a problem we have a large range of squirrel proof feeders, which will deter even the most ingenious of the little creatures.
+A parasite is causing a threat to our best-loved garden birds that can be transmitted through bird feeders and birdbaths.
+Its spread can be controlled by cleaning your bird feeders and birdbaths at least once a week with a disinfectant such as Citrox.

-The earlier winter digging of the vegetable plot is done the better, as this will allow the rain and frost to break down the clods of soil, making it much easier to cultivate next spring whilst improving the soil structure.
+The earlier winter digging of the vegetable plot is done, the better, as this will allow the rain and frost to break down the clods of soil, making it much easier to cultivate next spring whilst improving the soil structure.

 Browse our range of plants, tools and accessories at our garden centre in St Albans – perfect for gardening in November.

 For more information, contact our friendly team on 01727 822255 or email us on email@example.com.